 - 1. Provide your Department's short-term, intermediate, and long-term goals to create safer roadways and prevent traffic fatalities. - 2.
+Would it be beneficial to have a designated team of Deputy Prosecuting Attorneys assigned to impaired driving-related cases? - 3.
 Attached is a copy of County of Hawaii Ordinance 11 102.
-The bill allows County of Hawaii police officers to have vehicles towed if the owner violates certain laws, including operating a vehicle under the influence of an intoxicant.
+The bill allows County of Hawaii police officers to have vehicles towed if the owner violates certain laws, including operating a vehicle under the influence of an intoxicant. - a.
+Has the law been effective in deterring impaired driving in the County of Hawaii? - b.
 Would a similar law be effective for the County of Maui?

 I would appreciate receiving your response by Tuesday, September 3, 2019.
+To ensure efficient processing, please include the relevant Committee item number in the subject line of your response.

-To ensure efficient processing, please include the relevant Committee item number in the subject line of your response. uestions, please contact me or the Committee staff or Stacey Vinoray at ext.
+lestions, please contact me or the Committee staff or Stacey Vinoray at ext.
 8006).